Bikash-Raya/vulnerable-webserver-rce-detection-incident-response-/README.md

 | summarize count() by bin(TimeGenerated, 5m), IP
 | order by TimeGenerated asc
 ```
-✅ I could clearly see the attack moving from initial probing to escalating command execution — consistent with automated tooling.
+✅ Sequential phases visible — initial probing followed by escalating command execution, consistent with automated tooling.

 ---

 ## 🛡️ Containment — NSG Deny Rule

-Rather than taking the server offline I created a targeted NSG Deny rule blocking only the attacker IP on port 80 — stopping the attack without impacting legitimate users.
+Rather than taking the server offline, a targeted NSG Deny rule was created blocking only the attacker IP on port 80 — stopping the attack without impacting legitimate users.

 | Field | Value |
 | --- | --- |